cert-manager/website/content/docs/concepts/ca-injector.md

 `cainjector` helps to configure the CA certificates for:
 [Mutating Webhooks],
-[Validating Webhooks], and
+[Validating Webhooks]
-[Conversion Webhooks].
+[Conversion Webhooks] and [API Services]

-In particular, `cainjector` populates the `caBundle` field of three API types:
+In particular, `cainjector` populates the `caBundle` field of four API types:
 `ValidatingWebhookConfiguration`,
+`MutatingWebhookConfiguration`
-`MutatingWebhookConfiguration`, and
+`CustomResourceDefinition` and `APIService`.
-`CustomResourceDefinition`.
-These APIs are used to configure how the Kubernetes API server connects to webhooks.
+The first three resource types are used to configure how the Kubernetes API server connects to webhooks.
 This `caBundle` data is loaded by the Kubernetes API server and used to verify the serving certificates of webhook API servers.
+`APIService` is used to represent an [Extension API Server]. `caBundle` of `APIService` can be populated with CA cert that can be used to validate the API server's serving certificate.

-We will refer to these three API types as the *injectable* resources.
+We will refer to these four API types as *injectable* resources.

 An *injectable* resource MUST have one of these annotations:
 `cert-manager.io/inject-ca-from`,